qemu/qemu-web/_posts/2019-11-15-micro-optimizing-kvm-vmexits.md

 show a double-digit improvement in performance with default mitigations (for Spectre v2, et al) enabled on both Intel 'VMX' and AMD 'SVM'.
-And with 'spectre_v2=off' or for CPUs with IBRS_ALL in ARCH_CAPABILITIES "KVM monolithic" still improve[s] performance, albiet it's on the order of 1%.
+And with 'spectre_v2=off' or for CPUs with IBRS_ALL in ARCH_CAPABILITIES "KVM monolithic" still improve[s] performance, albeit it's on the order of 1%.

 Conclusion